 - Apply through UAC

-Apply for the Doctor of Medicine (Joint Program in Medicine) at Orange through the Universities Admissions Centre (UAC) from May 2020.
+Apply for the Doctor of Medicine (Joint Program in Medicine) at Orange through the Universities Admissions Centre (UAC) from mid year 2020.

 Selection rank: 95.5 (non-rural) or 91.5 (rural entry admissions scheme)